1blackghost/socket_chatroom_1/README.md

 # socket_chatroom_1
-This is simple chat application
+'''This is simple chat application''''
 # Run
-=>Start server.py and then client.py
+'''=>Start server.py and then client.py
 =>Multiple clients connectivity
-=>Listening on 127.0.0.1
+=>Listening on 127.0.0.1'''